Tuition, Special Fees, and Costs

 Edward S. Harkness Memorial Hall

-Harkness Hall, located only steps away from the School of Medicine and Yale New Haven Hospital, houses students from the Schools of Medicine, Nursing, and Public Health, the Physician Associate program, and other graduate and professional schools at Yale.
+Harkness Hall, located adjacent to the School of Medicine and Yale New Haven Hospital, houses students from the Schools of Medicine, Nursing, and Public Health, the Physician Associate program, and other graduate and professional schools at Yale.
 Residents of Harkness Hall live in a secure building with single-occupancy bedrooms.
 Yale administrative offices occupy the first through third floors of the building.
-The great advantages of living in Harkness Hall are its close proximity to classes and the opportunity it provides in bringing together students from the various medical-related fields in a relaxed social setting.
-For additional information visit http://housing.yale.edu.
+The great advantage of living in Harkness Hall is the opportunity to reside with students from the various medical-related fields in a relaxed social setting.
+Harkness is also located close to a Yale Shuttle stop, allowing students easy access to the YSN campus.
+For additional information visit https://housing.yale.edu.

 Yale Housing Office

 The Yale Housing Office has dormitory and apartment units available for graduate and professional students.
 Dormitories are single-occupancy and two-bedroom units of varying sizes and prices.
 They are located across the campus, from Edward S. Harkness Memorial Hall, serving the medical campus, to Helen Hadley Hall and the newly built 272 Elm Street, serving the central/science campus.
 Unfurnished apartments consisting of efficiencies and one-, two-, and three-bedroom apartments for singles and families are also available.
 Family housing is available in Whitehall and Esplanade Apartments.
-The Housing website (http://housing.yale.edu) is the venue for graduate housing information and includes dates, procedures, facility descriptions, floor plans, and rates.
-Applications for the new academic year are available beginning April 23 and can be submitted directly from the website.
+The Housing website (https://housing.yale.edu) is the venue for graduate housing information and includes dates, procedures, facility descriptions, floor plans, and rates.
+Applications for the new academic year are available beginning April 22 and can be submitted directly from the website with a Yale NetID.

 The Yale Housing Office is located in Helen Hadley Hall (HHH) at 420 Temple Street and is open from 9 a.m. to 4 p.m., Monday through Friday; 203.432.2167.